MCHPixel/MPManager/README.md

 files out of the different Branches are different see here:
 - Master = Full Realease
 - Src = Prerealeases
-- Test = Beta Realease
+- Beta = Beta Realease

 # Your Plugin Name